This What's New provides an overview of the features that are introduced or enhanced in Service Virtualization 4.20.

-Deployment and Distribution.
-Virtual services and simulations can be run either on the standalone server (the SV Lab Server) or embedded into a Java Test (the SV Lab Library).
-The SV Lab library is the simplest way to include the simulation into Java integration or end-to-end tests.
-The SV Lab Server can be controlled from any test over the REST API, regardless of the test environment.
-The current release enhances deployment and control of virtual services:
+Deployment and Troubleshooting.
+Virtual Services and simulations can be run either on the standalone server (the SV Lab Server) or embedded into a Java Test (the SV Lab Library).
+The SV Lab Library is the most direct way to include the simulation for Java integration or end-to-end tests.
+The SV Lab Server can be controlled from any test using the REST API, regardless of the test environment.
+The current release increases external control of the simulations in the following ways:

 Bug fixes and usability.
 Improved stability and performance, and fixed issues in Service Virtualization Designer and Service Virtualization Server.